 - So Are Neon Tetras Good With Bettas?

-Neon Tetras Are Schooling Fish – Betta Fish Are Not
+Neon Tetras Are Schooling Fish – Bettas Are Not

 So what does this mean?